recode-quest/RQ-0x1-CodeLines/README.md

 Create an utility which counts lines of source code of your favourite language or a generic one.
 Consider all the mentioned stuff, summaries, stream-based block comments and nested comments.
 Does your approach work with every single possibility (you don't have to answer, try thinking about it)?

+## RULES

+1. You can work alone or collaborate in a team.
+2. Be honest.
+Try not to copy-paste other's solutions or chunks of libraries.
+3. You are working on your own EXP aka portfolio.
+4. You can use any technologies :)

 ## SOLUTIONS

 Assuming you want to be listed here, you need to supply your solution until 06.03.2021 18:00 CET and comply with [regulations](https://github.com/recode-quest/REGULATIONS).